Alps & Southern France Motorcycle Tour

 Hotel Overnights 16 NightsRiding Season Summer

-Highlights: Barcelona, Passo di Stelvio, Dolomites, Swiss mountain passes, Interlaken, Chamonix-Montblanc, Avignon, Carcassonne, PyreneesAccommodations: Very nice with local charm, as well as a selection of boutique hotels.
+Highlights: Barcelona, Passo di Stelvio, Col d'Iseran (highest pass in the Alps), Swiss mountain passes, French Tour de France passes (Telegraphe, Galibier...), Interlaken, Chamonix-Montblanc, Avignon, Carcassonne, PyreneesAccommodations: Good hotels with local charm and selection of boutique hotels.

-* All IMTBIKE Hotels are carefully selected for their high quality of service, the cultural interest of their regions, and their strategic location.
-And of course, for being motorcycle-friendly!
+*All IMTBIKE Hotels are carefully selected for their high quality of service, cultural interest in their regions and their strategic location, as well as for being Motorcycle Friendly.

 France, Italy & Alps Motorcycle Tours Gallery